From design of experiments to analysis of variance of multivariate data: a tutorial review on ANOVA simultaneous component analysis: The ASCA pipeline

 In the factorization step, special attention must be put on unbalanced designs.
 Classical ASCA, like ANOVA, assumes balance, where each condition contributes equally to the estimation of main effects and interactions.
 When this assumption is violated, effect estimates may become biased, and the orthogonality between factor and interaction matrices is lost.
 Consequently, part of the variance attributed to one factor may in fact originate from another, leading to misleading interpretations.

 Practitioners should therefore carefully inspect the design matrix before model fitting.
 If imbalance is detected, classical mean-difference decomposition should be avoided {since they generate biased estimations}.
-Several solutions have been reported to handle unbalance data, including GLM formulations such as ASCA+, Weighted Effect ASCA (WE-ASCA) \cite{Ali2020WEASCA} and rebalanced ASCA~\cite{de2023efficiently}.
-Furthermore, if GLM is used, any form of sequential factorization and SS computation can be considered, either computed directly from the regression or alternative Type I, Type II or Type III computations.
+Several solutions have been reported to handle {data from unbalance designs}, including GLM formulations such as ASCA+, Weighted Effect ASCA (WE-ASCA) \cite{Ali2020WEASCA} and rebalanced ASCA~\cite{de2023efficiently}.
+Furthermore, if GLM is used, any form of sequential factorization and SS computation can be considered, either computed directly from the regression {involving all the model terms} or alternative Type I, Type II or Type III computations.

 In practice, mild unbalance may not drastically affect qualitative conclusions, but as imbalance increases, factor confounding becomes unavoidable.
 Always verify group sizes, prefer GLM-based approaches, and interpret explained variance cautiously, acknowledging that part of the variability may be redistributed across effects when the design is not fully balanced.